 - x86 support.
 With the MDX Toolkit 10.3, MDX enterprise wrapped apps are supported on Android x86-based devices.

 - Shared devices.
-If you're deploying XenMobile 10.3, you can configure devices to be shared by multiple users.
-Only Secure Mail and Secure Web are currently supported.
+If you're deploying XenMobile 10.3, you can configure devices so that multiple users can share them.
+Only Secure Mail and Secure Web are supported.
 For more information, see Shared devices in XenMobile.

 - Self-destruct app lock and wipe client property.
 This global security policy applies to Android platforms and is an enhancement of the existing app lock and wipe policies.
-Self-destruct prevents access to Secure Hub and managed apps, after a certain number of days of inactivity.
-After the time limit, apps are no longer usable, and the user device is unenrolled from the XenMobile server.
+Self-destruct prevents access to Secure Hub and managed apps, after a specified number of days of inactivity.
+After the time limit, apps are no longer usable, and the user device is unenrolled from the XenMobile Server.
 Wiping the data includes clearing the app data for each installed app, including the app cache and user data.
 The inactivity time is when the server does not receive an authentication request to validate the user over a specific length of time.
-For example, if you set 30 days for the policy and the user does not use Secure Hub or other apps for more than 30 days, the policy takes effect.
+For example, if you set the policy to 30 days and the user does not use an app for more than 30 days, the policy takes effect.

 - Android PAC file support.
-When you add an MDX-wrapped Secure Web app to XenMobile, you can specify the Proxy Auto-Configuration (PAC) file URL or the proxy server for web browsers to use automatically when fetching a given URL.
+When you add MDX-wrapped Secure Web to XenMobile, you can specify the Proxy Auto-Configuration (PAC) file URL or proxy server to use when fetching a URL.
 This functionality is supported in full tunnel mode only; you cannot use Secure Browse when you specify a PAC.
-When you configure this setting, also make sure the Permit VPN mode switching policy remains as the default value of Off.
+When you configure this setting, also ensure that the Permit VPN mode switching policy remains as the default value Off.

 - Single sign-on (SSO) support in user entropy environments.
-If users have not used an MDX app on the device for a certain period of time, as defined by the inactivity timer, users are prompted to sign on.
+If users have not used an MDX app on the device for a certain period, as defined by the inactivity timer, users are prompted to sign on.
 They can use either their Citrix PIN or Touch ID, if you have enabled Touch ID authentication.
-This feature is now available in environments that have user entropy turned on, as well as in environments that have user entropy turned off.
+This feature is now available in environments that have user entropy turned on, in addition to environments that have user entropy turned off.
 This capability is available for iOS apps only.